litil/dark-avocado-theme/packages/dark-avocado-vs-code-theme/README.md

 I tweaked the night owl theme to make it even more pleasant for those working daily on React projects, like me.
 For more information about this theme, check this (article)[https://css-tricks.com/creating-a-vs-code-theme/].

+## To-do

+- [ ] find a logo in appropriate sizes
+- [ ] create stand alone file in different languages
+- [ ] generate screenshots
+- [ ] test the score in different image analysis tools.
+Update the theme if needed
+- [ ] publish the theme on VSCode marketplace